Rigid connections and $F$-isocrystals: Preliminaries

-{ We denote by $k$ a perfect field of positive characteristic $p$ and by $T$ a $k$-scheme.
-Let $Z \to T$ be a smooth morphism.
-We denote by $Z'/T$ the relative Frobenius twist above the absolute Frobenius map on $Z$ (see \cite[]{LP01})The next definitions play an important role.
+In the following we denote by $k$ a perfect field of characteristic $p > 0$ and by $Z/k$ a smooth $k$-scheme.
+Recall that $\Omega^i_Z$ refers to the $i$-th exterior power of the sheaf of K\"ahler differentials $\Omega^1_{Z/k}$.